Tips for choosing a penetration testing company

 Does the company have adequate liability insurance?

-Professional liability insurance is essential for any business, including those offering services related to data protection and cybersecurity.
+Professional liability insurance is essential for any business, including those offering data protection and cybersecurity services.

-When procuring penetration testing services, ensure your supplier has adequate liability insurance to cover any potential damages in the unlikely event something goes wrong in an assessment.
+When procuring pen testing services, ensure your supplier has adequate liability insurance to cover any potential damages in the unlikely event something goes wrong in an assessment.

-1. Look for a vendor with a proven track record, with experience in penetration testing similar organizations, and able to provide references of clients.
+1. Look for a vendor with a proven track record of security research, experience in penetration testing similar organizations, and the ability to provide client references.

 2. Give preference to working with a vendor specializing in cybersecurity services.
-These often provide superior pentest assessments than firms with a more extensive portfolio of services, many not directly related to cyber (e.g., accounting and audit firms, providers of managed IT services, etc.)
+These often provide superior pentest assessments than firms with a more extensive portfolio of services, many not directly related to cyber (e.g., accounting and audit firms, managed IT services providers, etc.)

-3. Consider the scope of the engagement: It’s important to define the scope of the engagement so you can choose a company that has the necessary expertise and resources.
-For example, if you need a penetration test of an IoT product, you’ll want to choose a company with experience in product security testing for IoT devices.
+3. Consider the scope of the engagement: It’s important to define the scope so you can choose a company with the necessary expertise and resources.
+For example, suppose you need a penetration test of an IoT product.
+In that case, you’ll want to choose a company with experience in product security testing for IoT devices, or if you want a complex mobile app assessed, look for a vendor with a track record in mobile app security testing.

 4. A qualified penetration testing provider usually has a technical blog, Github, or other channels to display their technical capabilities, vulnerabilities they have found, and original cybersecurity research.

-5. Make sure the supplier has a team of penetration testers with the necessary skills and experience to carry out a comprehensive assessment, uses state-of-the-art tools, and follows industry-standard methodologies.
+5. Ensure the supplier has a team of penetration testers with the necessary skills and experience to conduct a comprehensive assessment, uses state-of-the-art tools and follows industry-standard methodologies.

-6. Check if the provider has adequate liability insurance to cover any damages in the unlikely event that something goes wrong in the security testing assessment.
+6. Check if the penetration testing company has adequate liability insurance to cover any damages if something goes wrong in the security testing assessment.

-7. Consider the cost: Make sure to get quotes from multiple companies to compare pricing and ensure that you’re getting a fair price for the services you need.
-It’s important to keep in mind that dramatically low prices may hint the company isn’t suitable for the job or perform vulnerability scans as opposed to manual pentests
+7. Consider the cost: Make sure to get pentest quotes from multiple providers to compare pricing and ensure that you’re getting a fair price for the services you need.
+It’s important to remember that dramatically low prices may hint the company isn’t suitable for the job or perform vulnerability scans instead of manual pentests.

 8. Check for the right certifications: Consider a penetration testing company with qualified staff with credentials such as OSCP, OSCE, OSWE, and SANS GIAC, as these can be indicators of the company’s expertise and commitment to professionalism.

-9. Verify whether the company has a full-time and vetted staff with background checks or uses freelancers.
+9. Verify whether the company has a full-time and vetted staff with background checks or uses only freelancers.
 While some organizations don’t mind contractors, some have strict policies not allowing freelancers access to sensitive systems and data.
-Surprisingly, many vendors work almost exclusively with freelancers, not full-time pen-testers.
+Surprisingly, many vendors, especially those operating in the crowdsourced security field, work exclusively with freelancers, not full-time pen-testers.

-10. Ensure that the vendor has robust security procedures to protect your sensitive data during the pentest, such as being SOC 2 or ISO 27001.
-Ironically, most penetration testing companies are not and don’t have auditable data security procedures.
+10. Ensure the vendor has robust security procedures to protect sensitive data during the pentest, such as being SOC 2 or ISO 27001.
+Ironically, many penetration testing vendors are not compliant and don’t have auditable data security procedures.

 Don’t take our word for it alone: many of the recommendations above have been developed by Google to help companies undergoing Vendor Security Assessment with penetration testing provider selection.

-Below is a penetration testing company checklist infographic.
+Below is a penetration testing company selection checklist infographic.

 10 main tips for choosing a pentest company